Our Intent: The aims of a programme of education including the knowledge and understanding to be gained at each stage

 Impact: Evaluating what knowledge and understanding pupils have gained against expectations

-Formative assessment is the foundation of our assessment strategy and is the engine for driving learning forward.
-All lessons are assessed and any knowledge, concepts, skills or understanding that needs to be readdressed, consolidated or developed noted and planning adapted appropriately.
-This is evident in individual targets forreading, writing and mathematics displayed in class, which show the next steps in learning for all pupils.
+This is the foundation of our assessment strategy and is the engine for driving learning forward.
+Ideally, formative assessment and feedback on how to improve is given at the point of learning or as as soon after as possible during the lesson.
+This can be to individuals, groups or the class as appropriate.
+All lessons are assessed afterwards through a review of the work done and any knowledge, concepts, skills or understanding that need to be readdressed, consolidated or developed are noted in teacher's personal assessment and feedback books, and planning adapted appropriately.
+This is evident in individual targets for reading, writing and mathematics displayed in class (Hot Spots), which show the next steps in learning for all pupils.
 These are updated when they have been achieved.

-R.E.is assessed and recorded in accordance with Archdiocese guidelines.
+R.E.is assessed and recorded in accordance with Archdiocese guidelines and recorded in keeping with our tracking system.

 Pupils complete NFER standardised tests in reading and mathematics at the end of each term.
 Writing is Teacher Assessed and moderated across the year group as well as by the Writing Leader.
 Pupils are assessed as Below the Standard, Towards the Standard, At the Standard or at Greater Depth.